Skip to main content

 echo 50 > /sys/devices/system/cpu/intel_pstate/min_perf_pct

-# Check turbo frequency range
+# Check what percentage of frequency range is turbo

 cat /sys/devices/system/cpu/intel_pstate/turbo_pct